mbenzreba/decpys/docs/source/widgets/dqlabel.rst

    :rtype: DQLabel

+.. py:method:: DQLabel.alignment()

+    Returns the alignment of this widget contained in a 2-element tuple, where the first element of the tuple is the horizontal alignment and the second is the vertical alignment.

+    :return: A two-element tuple of Alignments, in the form (horizontal, vertical).
+    :rtype: Tuple[Alignment, Alignment]

-.. py:method:: DQLabel.set_alignment(alignment)
+.. py:method:: DQLabel.setAlignment(alignment)

-    Sets this label's alignment using alignment flags from ``PySide6``.
+    Sets this label's alignment.

-    :param alignment: Qt Alignment flags in a single integer.
+    :param alignment: Alignment enumeration.
-    :type alignment: int
+    :type alignment: Alignment
-    :return: This DQLabel after the ``set_alignment`` mutation has been applied.
+    :return: This DQLabel after the ``setAlignment()`` mutation has been applied.
     :rtype: DQLabel

-.. py:method:: DQLabel.set_text(text)
+.. py:method:: DQLabel.setText(text)

     Sets this label's text.